BLOG

 Perfect for: Families, relaxed mornings, café stops

-This classic route begins at the shingle bay and winds up the coastal path towards the South Foreland Lighthouse.
-As you climb, the bay curves gently behind you and the Channel opens up in front.
+This classic walk begins at the shingle beach in St Margaret’s Bay and climbs gently along the coastal path towards South Foreland Lighthouse.
+As you gain height, the bay curves behind you and the vast Channel opens ahead.
+The lighthouse sits along the famous White Cliffs of Dover coastal path, part of the England Coast Path and Saxon Shore Way, offering panoramic views across the sea and sometimes even to France on clear days.
 Ferries glide across the English Channel and the famous chalk cliffs glow in the light.
-At the top, stop at the Lighthouse Café for tea, cake a lighthouse tour and a spot of kite flying before wandering back the same way.
+Stop at the Lighthouse Café for tea, cake a lighthouse tour and a spot of kite flying before wandering back the same way.
 It’s the perfect “no-rush” walk, beautiful in every season.

 St Margaret’s Bay to Kingsdown (via the White Cliffs)